jedesah/rapture-io/README.md

 Compilation
 -----------

+You can now use Maven to compile the project :

+mvn clean scala:compile

+to get the jar file :

+mvn clean scala:compile package

+Note : please leave the sources in /src and /test since the main developper uses command line & vi to edit them, not an IDE.

 Rapture I/O can be compiled the "low-tech" way using a few familiar commands, or you can use the "high-tech" rapture-build Makefile, which can simplify the compilation and development process.